 To receive a high school diploma, a student must complete the program prescribed by the state of North Carolina.
 This program includes academic courses in English, social studies, mathematics, science, health and physical education.
-Required musical instruction includes weekly lessons and master classes, Chamber music and large ensembles may be assigned by the major teacher.
-Students in 11th and 12th grades are required to enroll in College Preparatory Music Theory, College Preparatory Aural Skills, or College Preparatory Music Literature.
+Required musical instruction includes weekly lessons and master classes; chamber music and large ensembles may be assigned by the major teacher.
+Students in 11th and 12th grades are required to enroll in College Preparatory Music Theory, College Preparatory Aural Skills, or College Preparatory Music Literature, as assigned by the theory faculty.